CodingKrishna/lab-programs/array-programs.md

 5. Segregate 0s on Left Side & 1s on right side of the Array
 6. Find 2 Elements in the Array such that Difference between them is Largest
 7. Find the two Elements such that their Sum is Closest to Zero
+8. How to find all pairs on integer array whose sum is equal to given number
+9. Write a program to remove duplicates from array
+10. Write a program to find intersection of two sorted arrays
+11. How to find common elements in three sorted array